alan-turing-institute/data-safe-haven/docs/reference/checklists/security-checklist.md

 ### We claim:

 The base data science virtual machine provided in the secure analysis Environments comes with a wide range of common data science software pre-installed, as well as package mirrors.
-For other kinds of software this must be ingressed seperately.
+For other kinds of software this must be added separately via ingress.

-Ingressed software is stored in a holding zone until approved to be added for user access.
+Software is stored in a holding zone until approved to be added for user access.

 ### Which means:

-For tier 0/1 environments, outbound internet access means users can directly ingress their software from the internet.
-For tier 2+ environments we use alternative means.
+For tier 0/1 environments, outbound internet access means users can directly download their software from the internet.
+For tier 2+ environments we use the secure data transfer process.

 + Installation during deployment
   + If known in advance, software can be installed during DSVM deployment whilst there is still internet access, but before project data is added.
 Once the software is installed, the DSVM undergoes ingress into the environment with a one way lock.